armondressler/check_javamelody_health/README.md

 javamelody isn't ressource hungry, so running the plugin every 10 secs won't be an issue even on smaller setups.
 Make sure to test yourself though.

+For an icinga2 sample config, see directory "icinga2_sample_configs".

 ### Basic Usage: